canonical/mir/doc/sphinx/architecture.md

 - *mirwayland*

 ### Miral
-The most commonly used library is `miral`. `miral` (the "*Mir* Abstraction Layer") is an API that makes *Mir* easy for compositor authors to work with.
-It provides core window management concepts and an interface that is more ABI stable than Mir's internal API. `miral` is built on the [*Mir* engine](#the-mir-engine), however compositor authors are encouraged to only interact with the high-level `miral` library.
+The most commonly used library is **miral**. `miral` (the "*Mir* Abstraction Layer") is an API that makes *Mir* easy for compositor authors to work with.
+It provides core window management concepts and an interface that is more ABI stable than Mir's internal API.
+While `miral` is built on the [*Mir* engine](#the-mir-engine), compositor authors are encouraged to only interact with the high-level `miral` library.

 ### Miroil
-`miroil` is a custom library for the [Lomiri](https://lomiri.com/) folks.
-Most compositor authors will not interact with `miroil`.
-[The *Mir* engine](#the-mir-engine) also serves as the basis for `miroil` as it does for `miral`.
+**miroil** is a custom library for the [Lomiri](https://lomiri.com/) folks.
+It is like `miral` in that it provides an abstraction over the [*Mir* engine](#the-mir-engine).
+However, most compositor authors will not interact with `miroil`.

 ### Mirwayland
 Compositor authors may want to define their own wayland protocol extensions in addition to the ones that the core *Mir* implementation defines.
 The `mirwayland` library satisfies this requirement.
 This library may be used in conjunction with either `miral` or `miroil`.

 ## The Mir engine
-The `mirserver` library is the core implementation of *Mir*.
+The **mirserver** library is the core implementation of *Mir*.
 It serves as the engine for both `miral` and `miroil`.
 This library does the heavy-lifting for the compositor and, as a result, is the largest piece of *Mir*.
 This section will explain the primary concepts that drive the engine.

 ### Core Concepts
 At the heart of `mirserver` are two interfaces: the **Shell** and the **Scene**.
 The `Shell` is responsible for fielding requests from the rest system.
 The `Shell` modifies the state of the `Scene` to reflect the requested changes.